 In May 2009, we entered into a long-term investment agreement with the Qingdao Export Refine Management Committee.
-Pursuant to this investment agreement, a total area of 215 acres of land was made available to our former subsidiary Runhao (now part of our Runhai subsidiary) at a discount of approximately 80% from market value.
+Pursuant to this investment agreement, a total area of 215 acres of land was made available to our former subsidiary Runhao (formerly part of our Runhai subsidiary) at a discount of approximately 80% from market value.

 We constructed a secondary processing facility at Runhao with capacity of 2,000 metric tons of high-grade stevia (RA 80) or 1,000 metric tons of rebiana (RA 97), which commenced operation in December 2009.
+We disposed of the Runhao facility during the year 2020.